-Game drives in Akagera national park are done in safari vehicles starting early morning in search of the leopards, hyenas, and the recently re-introduced lions.
+Game drives in Akagera national park are done in safari vehicles starting early morning in search of the leopards, hyenas, and the re-introduced lions.
 This is because the predators prefer to hunt at night or early morning and usually go into hiding as the heat from the sun increases.
-Along the carnivores, enjoy the scenery of this beautiful park and several othe big mammals like Elephants, buffaloes, antelopes, Zebra and Giraffes.
+Along the carnivores, enjoy the scenery of this beautiful park and several other big mammals like Elephants, buffaloes, antelopes, Zebra and Giraffes.
 The landscape and beautiful wild floweres will make for good pictures for the interested photographer.

 Bird watching in Akagera National Park

 Akagera national park is a popular and Important birding area in Rwanda.
-Bird watching enthusiasts will find birding Akagera national park rewarding as it offers birders opportunities to sight both the endangered bird species like papyrus gonolek and shoebill and the more easily available species like weavers, egrets and several Kingfishers.
-Birding is done while on a game drive, nature walk with a ranger guide and on a boat safari especially on Lake Ihema.
+Bird watching enthusiasts will find birding Akagera national park rewarding as it offers birders opportunities to sight both the endangered bird species like papyrus gonolek and shoebill and the more easily sighted species like weavers, egrets and several Kingfishers.
+Birding is done while on a game drive, nature walk with a ranger guide and on a boat safari on Lake Ihema.
 Birding on lake Ihema will accord one the pleasure of water species which are otherwise not seen while on the game drive in the Savannah grassland.
 Overall we highly recommend birding Akagera national park for both variety and the ease with which you see the birds.

 Boat safari on Lake Ihema in Akagera national park